The Bernardi process and torsor structures on spanning trees: Compatibility of the Bernardi torsor with planar duality

 Without loss of generality, we may assume that $T_2$ is obtained from $T_1$ by adding an edge $e_1 \not\in T_1$ and deleting an edge $e_2 \in T_1$ from the fundamental cycle $C = C_{T_1,e_1}$.
 One checks easily that $T_2^\star$ is obtained from $T_1^\star$ by adding $e_2^\star$ and deleting $e_1^\star$.

-We may assume without loss of generality that the ribbon structure on $G$ corresponds to the counterclockwise orientation on the plane.
-Orient the cycle $C$ counterclockwise, and let $\vec{e}_1=(x_1,y_1)$ and $\vec{e}_2=(x_2,y_2)$ be the orientations of $e_1$ and $e_2$, respectively, which are compatible with the orientation of $C$.
+We may also assume without loss of generality that the ribbon structure on $G$ corresponds to the counterclockwise orientation on the plane.
+Orient $e_1$ according to how it is first traversed by the Bernardi tour $\tau(T_2)$, and orient $e_2$ according to how it is first traversed by the Bernardi tour $\tau(T_1)$.
+Let $\vec{e}_1=(x_1,y_1)$ and $\vec{e}_2=(x_2,y_2)$ be the resulting oriented edges.

 By Theorem~\ref{theorem:planar_canonical}, we may assume without loss of generality that the initial data for the Bernardi process on $G$ are $(v,e) = (x_1,e_1)$.